Offirmo/offirmo-monorepo--2021-legacy/5-incubator/active/photos-sorter/README.md

 ### generic principles

 * info should never be redundant, should have a single place
+* execution should be stable on subsequent runs, i.e. we don't infer extra data from ourselves (would imply we enriched...)
 * allow dry run
 * sorted into <YYYY>/<YYYYMMDD - name>/<MMYYYYMMMD-...>